 Most MLM companies have an extensive training program for their representatives and claim that anyone no matter what their background can be successful at the business.

-However, MLM has develop a bad reputation for several reason, including:
+However, MLM has developed something a bad reputation for several reason, including:

 - Representatives trying to over-sell the opportunity.